Neutron: Free neutron

 Neutrons are tightly bound in atomic nuclei, requiring MeV sized energies to escape.
 Once free, neutrons decay in a quarter of an hour on average.
 Thus free neutrons are rare compared to other components of atoms: electrons are freed by heating a light bulb filament and protons are freed in rapid hydrogen gas combustion.

 Moreover, once freed in say a nuclear reactor, the charge-free neutrons are difficult to direct, confine, or detect.

 The neutron has a mean-square radius of about 0.8×10^-15 m, or 0.8 fm, and it is a spin-1/2 fermion.
 The neutron has no measurable electric charge.
 With its positive electric charge, the proton is directly influenced by electric fields, whereas the neutron is unaffected by electric fields.
 The neutron has a magnetic moment, however, so it is influenced by magnetic fields.
 The specific properties of the neutron are described below in the Intrinsic properties section.

-Outside the nucleus, free neutrons undergo beta decay with a mean lifetime of about 14 minutes, 38 seconds, corresponding to a half-life of about 10 minutes, 11 s.
-The mass of the neutron is greater than that of the proton by 1.29332 MeV/c2, hence the neutron's mass provides energy sufficient for the creation of the proton, electron, and anti-neutrino.
-In the decay process, the proton, electron, and electron anti-neutrino conserve the energy, charge, and lepton number of the neutron.
-The electron can acquire a kinetic energy up to 0.782±0.013 MeV.

-Different experimental methods for measuring the neutron's lifetime, the "bottle" and "beam" methods, produce slightly different values.
-This disagreement was discovered after the reanalysis of experiments with ultracold neutrons.
-The "bottle" method employs "cold" neutrons trapped in a bottle, while the "beam" method employs energetic neutrons in a particle beam.
-The measurements by the two methods have not been converging with time.
-The lifetime from the magnetic bottle method is presently 877.75±0.28_{stat}_{syst} s which is 10 seconds below the value from the beam method of 887.7±1.2±1.9 s.
-There is also a 3.9 standard deviation disagreement between the results of measurements with storage in material and magnetic traps.

-A small fraction (about one per thousand) of free neutrons decay with the same products, but add an extra particle in the form of an emitted gamma ray: